opnfv/fuel/docs/release/userguide/userguide.rst

 Abstract
 ========

-This document contains details about how to use OPNFV Fuel - Euphrates release - after it was deployed.
-For details on how to deploy check the installation instructions in the :ref:`references` section.
+This document contains details about how to use OPNFV Fuel - Fraser release - after it was deployed.
+For details on how to deploy check the installation instructions in the :ref:`fuel_userguide_references` section.

 This is an unified documentation for both x86_64 and aarch64 architectures.
 All information is common for both architectures